riotschoolacc/MSM/README.md

 12. After downloading all the Static Data and updating it in the Cache in your User `%AppData%/LocalLow/`, they must finish up.
 MSM will send `gs_player` to get all Player Data, then process any Previous Purchases, and finally load your Player Data.

-If you were able to Stomach all of that, good for you, but now it's time for the Real Game.
+If you were able to stomach all of that, good for you, but now it's time for the Real Game.